ClusterHQ/flocker-coreos/README.md

 ```
 ## Step 3: configure root access to nodes

-* Run the following script from your workstation, replacing the list of nodes with the public IP addresses of the nodes:
+* Run the following script from your computer, replacing the list of nodes with the public IP addresses of the nodes:

 ```
 for X in <node 1 public IP> <node 2 public IP> <node 3 public IP>; do